hirbod-codes/bingx_bot/README.md

 # Instructions

+## set docker mtu to 1420

-## To configure the bot modify appsettings.json file
+## To configure the bot modify appsettings.json file or docker-compose environment variables

 ## To configure the seq logger run